-ARTICLE 13 - DISCIPLINE
+ARTICLE 16 - DISCIPLINE

 Disciplinary action will be supported by just cause and will normally be progressive in nature.
 Verbal reprimands are a form of counseling, not disciplinary matters subject to the grievance procedure.
-Disciplinary actions relating to employees serving an initial probationary period, or any extension of an initial probationary period, are not subject to the grievance process, provided however, that an employee serving a promotional probation has a right to return to his or her former position as provided in Article 14(D).
+Disciplinary actions relating to supervisors serving an initial probationary period, or any extension of an initial probationary period, are not subject to the grievance process, provided however, that a supervisor serving a promotional probation has the right to return to their former position as provided in Article 17 section 4.
 The right of return may be terminated only for just cause, which is subject to the grievance process.
 Written reprimands will be removed from an employee's personnel file, upon request, two (2) years after the date of the reprimand if the employee has not been subject to any additional discipline within the two (2) years.

 Any employee subject to discipline shall be entitled to Union representation at all meetings which the employee is required to attend where discipline is being considered for that employee.
 Records of the discipline may be retained in supervisory files to confirm the fact of disciplinary action as a step in the process of that progressive discipline has been followed.
-Internal Investigation files will be retained in accordance with the Washington State Archivists retention schedule.
+Internal investigation files will be retained in accordance with the Washington State Archivists retention schedule.